QwikDev/qwik/src/core/component/LIFE_CYCLE.md

 22. At some point, the parent component removes the `<MyComp>` from its JSX tree.
 This triggers the destroy process.
 23. The DOM is updated, and `<my-comp>` is removed.
 24. `[OnUnmount]`: lifecycle hook is invoked to let the component know that it is being removed.
-25. `[OnDehydrate]`: lifecycle hook is invoked to clean up the transient state of the component.
+25. `[OnPause]`: lifecycle hook is invoked to clean up the transient state of the component.